jelson/mohai/README.md

 # MOHAI Maker Days: Making the Mold

-The [MOHAI](https://mohai.org/), a museum in Seattle's South Lake Union has, a monthly event called [Maker Days](https://mohai.org/program/maker-days/) where a local maker comes and gives a free, hands-on, all-ages-appropriate introduction to an interesting maker skill or craft.
+The [MOHAI](https://mohai.org/), a museum in Seattle's South Lake Union, has a monthly event called [Maker Days](https://mohai.org/program/maker-days/) where a local maker comes and gives a free, hands-on, all-ages-appropriate introduction to an interesting maker skill or craft.
 In [February of